Equal-Vote/star-server/docs/contributions/2_devops.md

 ---
 layout: default
-title: ☁️ Infrastructure
+title: ☁️ DevOps
-nav_order: 4
+nav_order: 2
 parent: Contribution Guide
 has_children: true
 ---

-# Infrastructure
+# DevOps

 We're in the process of hosting our service on 💧Azure.
 Here's a high level overview of all the components